EA202 series: History

-EA202 basically has a formation of 4 cars in one series.
-Because there are only 4 cars in one series, the 2 circuits (TS) are finally combined into one so that they become 8 cars in one series.
-The first series to operate were the combined TS1 + TS2 and TS9 + TS10 on 19 February 2013, followed by TS3 + TS4 and TS5 + TS6 on 7 March 2013, and TS7 + TS8 on 27 March 2013.
+The EA202 consists of four cars in a single series.
+Since there are only four cars per series, the two circuits (TS) are merged to create a total of eight cars in one series.
+The initial series to commence operations were the combined TS1 + TS2 and TS9 + TS10 on 19 February 2013, followed by TS3 + TS4 and TS5 + TS6 on 7 March 2013, and TS7 + TS8 on 27 March 2013.

 EA202 series was also operated in a single circuit (1 TS), for Feeder before it was operated in combination with 2 TS to fulfill the formation of 8 trains in 1 series.
 At the beginning of the operation trial, EA202 series only served in –, Tanah Abang–Maja, as well as feeder cross Kampung Bandan–Jakarta Kota and Manggarai–Tanah Abang–Kampung Bandan–Jakarta Kota.
 However, EA202 series eventually operates on other routes in Greater Jakarta.

 Even though EA202 series is the EMU with the coldest AC, EA202 series was withdrawn to INKA due to several reliability problems such as breaking down, but eventually returned to operation, even though it was only a Feeder (eject) and rarely served in crowded traffic.
 In addition, due to lack of maintenance, many of these EMUs have hot air conditioners.

 Several EA202 series sets not brought to INKA were also stored at the Depok depot, but in the end the EA202 series was pulled to INKA Madiun to undergo refurbishment.

-EA202 series sets have undergone refurbishment at INKA, both on the electrical system and on the exterior and interior, and now EA202 series uses a red and white batik livery and chairs which are now brown.
-Right now EA202 series are currently used for the KAI Commuter Yogyakarta Line.
+The EA202 series has been refurbished at INKA, receiving updates to both the electrical system and its exterior and interior.
+The series now features a red and white batik livery, along with brown chairs.
+At present, the EA202 series is in use for the KAI Commuter Yogyakarta Line.
 EA202 series started service on the route on early 2021.